Journalist Fahad Shah booked under J&K Public Safety Act

 The Act allows the authorities to hold individuals in custody without trial for up to two years to prevent them from acting in any manner that is prejudicial to “the security of the state or the maintenance of the public order”.

-The law allows for detention of a person without a formal charge and without trial and can be slapped on an individual who is already in police custody.
+The law allows a person to be detained without a formal charge and without trial and can be and an individual under the provision while being in police custody.
 It can be used immediately after a person has been granted bail and even if they have been acquitted by a court.

 Shah has been arrested in three cases and granted bail in two of them.